Thank you for signing up to . You will receive a verification email shortly.

 How many times can you exercise during lockdown?

 After March 29, it's legal to leave the house multiple times in one day again.
 This means you can exercise as many times in one day as your like - outdoors now as well as inside your own home.

 The original rules, which limited the number of times you could leave the house, were to prevent incidents of virus transmission in light of the new Covid-19 variant (opens in new tab).

 Where can you go to work out?

-Both indoor and outdoor gyms, leisure centres of all kinds, all swimming pools, race tracks, tennis courts and golf courses are all closed during lockdown.
-This means that any exercise has to take place in a public, outdoor space.
+Both indoor and outdoor gyms, leisure centres of all kinds, all swimming pools, race tracks, tennis courts and golf courses were all closed during the midst of lockdown.
+It meant that any outdoor exercise had to take place in either your own private garden, only with members of your household or support bubble (opens in new tab), or it had to happen in a public outdoor space.

-Exercise on roads and footpaths is also allowed but cyclists should follow local guidance around suitable routes, as per normal.
+Exercise on roads and footpaths is still allowed but cyclists should follow local guidance around suitable routes, as per normal.

-In all areas, it’s really important to follow social distancing regulations and keep a 2-metre distance from anyone.
-If you’re exercising in a busier public space, where 2-metre social distancing can’t be maintained, some experts are advising runners and others to wear a mask outdoors.
+In all areas, it's important to follow social distancing regulations and keep a 2-metre distance from anyone.
+If you're exercising in a busier public space, where 2-metre social distancing can't be maintained, some experts are advising runners and others to wear a mask outside (opens in new tab).